-No change in the employment rate among Indigenous Australians in Tasmania

-In 2018-19, around 54% of Indigenous Australians in Tasmania aged 15-64 were employed, compared with 73% of non-Indigenous Australians.
+No change in the employment rate among Indigenous Australians in the Australian Capital Territory In 2018-19, around 61% of Indigenous Australians in the Australian Capital Territory aged 15-64 were employed, compared with 84% of non-Indigenous Australians.
 Nationally, 49% of Indigenous Australians aged 15-64 were employed.

-The employment rate did not change significantly between 2014-15 and 2017-19 for Indigenous Australians living in Tasmania.
 Nationally, the employment rate for Indigenous Australians changed little over this period, while for non-Indigenous Australians there was a small increase.
 Employed people as a proportion of the working age population

-Source: HPF Table D2.07.5-AIHW and ABS analysis of NATSIS 2018-19 and NHS 2017-18.
+Source: HPF Table D2.07.5-AIHW and ABS analysis of NATSIHS 2018-19 and NHS 2017-18.

 Compared with employed people, those who lack employment are more likely to experience high or very high levels of psychological distress (NATSIHS 2018-19).

-Among Indigenous Australians nationally in 2018-19:
+Nationally, among Indigenous Australians of working age in 2018-19:

 - 2 in 10 who were employed reported high or very high levels of psychological distress - 4 in 10 who were not employed reported high or very high levels of psychological distress.

-Over 1 in 3 Indigenous adults in Tasmania live in low income households

-In 2018-19, 35% of Indigenous adults in Tasmania were living in a household with an income in the lowest 20% nationally (this is based on equivalised household income, a measure that is adjusted to better compare households of different types and sizes).
-This proportion remained similar between 2012-13 and 2018-19.
-Indigenous Australians in Tasmania continue to be highly over-represented in lower-income households.

-In 2016, the average weekly income for Indigenous adults living in the Tasmania was \$778, lower than the average for non-Indigenous adults of \$928.

-In 2018-19, 41% of Indigenous Australians living in Tasmania could not raise \$2,000 in a week.
+Over 1 in 4 Indigenous adults in the Australian Capital Territory live in low income households In 2018-19, 28% of Indigenous adults in the Australian Capital Territory were living in a household with an income in the lowest 20% nationally (this is based on equivalised household income, a measure that is adjusted to better compare households of different types and sizes).
+This proportion compares with 19% in 2012-13 but the difference between these results is not statistically significant, as the estimates have large margins of error due to small sample sizes.
+In 2016, the average weekly income for Indigenous adults living in the Australian Capital Territory was \$1,222, lower than the average for non-Indigenous adults of \$1,427.
+In 2018-19, 42% of Indigenous Australians living in the Australian Capital Territory could not raise \$2,000 in a week.
 This proportion is lower than that among Indigenous Australians nationally (54%).

+ABS analysis of the AATSIHS 2012-13; NATSIHS 2018-19.

+Source: HPF Table D2.08.11-AIHW and ABS analysis of Census of Population and Housing 2016.

+Source: HPF Table D2.08.6-AIHW and ABS analysis of NATSIHS 2018-19.
-Little change in overcrowding among Indigenous Australians in Tasmania

-Around 11% of Indigenous Australians in Tasmania were living in overcrowded households in 2018-19, compared with 12% in 2008 (NATSISS 2008, NATSIHS 2018-19).

-Decrease in rate of youth justice supervision, increase in adult imprisonment rate among Indigenous Australians in Tasmania

-The rate of Indigenous Australians under youth justice supervision in Tasmania decreased from 2006-07 to 2017-18.
+Little change in overcrowding among Indigenous Australians in the Australian Capital Territory Around 8% of Indigenous Australians in the Australian Capital Territory were living in overcrowded households in 2018-19, compared with 7% in 2008 (NATSISS 2008, NATSIHS 2018-19).
+No change in rate of youth justice supervision, increase in adult imprisonment rate among Indigenous Australians in the Australian Capital Territory The rate of Indigenous Australians under youth justice supervision in the Australian Capital Territory has not changed significantly between 2006-07 and 2017-18.